What are the learning options for homeschooling and can we choose the curriculum we teach our children?

 This brings me to the principles of the Australian educational curriculum :

-The core fundamentals of the Australian Educational Curriculum (AEC) is designed to help children develop knowledge, skill and understanding of eight key learning subjects: English, math, science, humanities, health and physical education, art, technologies and language.
+The core fundamentals of the Australian Educational Curriculum (AEC) are designed to help children develop knowledge, skill and understanding of eight key learning subjects: English, math, science, humanities, health and physical education, art, technologies and language.

 In each subject, content descriptions specify what the student will learn, and achievement standards that describe the depth of understanding knowledge and skill in that specific learning area.
 It also has an expected level of learning for a year level or block of years